The Amazon Summer Sale Is Like Prime Day for Fashion: Top Deals So Far

-The Amazon Summer Sale Is Like Prime Day for Fashion: Shop Levi's, Tory Burch, Superga, and more
+The Amazon Summer Sale Is Like Prime Day for Fashion: Shop Levi's, Kate Spade, Vera Bradley, and more

 Clear your schedule for the Amazon Summer Sale, also called The Big Style Sale, which focuses on deep discounts in summer fashions.
-Amazon's Big Style Sale, Amazon's biggest sale in fashion to date, kicks off Monday, June 22.
+Amazon's Big Style Sale, Amazon's biggest sale in fashion to date, kicks off Monday, June 22 and ends at midnight Sunday, June 28.
 Although Amazon Prime Day is postponed indefinitely, their Amazon fashion summer sale includes white hot sales, and deep discounts from loads of fashion brands that offer markdowns up to 80% off.

 Not only does the sale include Amazon brands, but it also features luxury brand markdowns within Shopbop, which Amazon acquired in 2006.
 That means shoppers will see deep discounts on brands like Kate Spade, Tory Burch, Rebecca Minkoff, Marc Jacobs, Tumi, and many more.